Kaleidoscope-Inc/blueprint-configurator/azure/kscope_crawl/README.md

 The script sets up an Azure storage account, container, and queue, and enables diagnostic logging and metrics for the storage account.
 It also creates an Azure AD application with a display name of "kaleidoscope-blueprint" and assigns an owner based on the `object_id` of the current client configuration.
 It specifies a required resource access to a specific scope.
 The script provides outputs to retrieve information about the created resources.

+### How to run the script
+Run `terraform init` to initialize the Terraform configuration.

+Run `terraform apply -var-file="terraform.tfvars"` to apply the configuration using the provided variable values.

 ### Terraform Configuration

 The script uses the `azurerm` and `azuread` providers to interact with Azure resources, which are defined in the `required_providers` block at the top.